Vernon Rowe, MD

-Professional affiliations: certified in neurology and in sleep medicine, as well as electro-myography, electroencephalography, and neuro-MRI.
-His professional affiliations include the American Medical Association, the American Academy of Neurology, the American Academy of Sleep Medicine, the American Board of Electrodiagnostic Medicine, the Society for Neuroscience, and the American Society for Neurochemistry.
-He is licensed in Missouri, Kansas, and North Carolina.
+Professional affiliations: His professional affiliations include the American Medical Association, the American Academy of Neurology, the American Academy of Sleep Medicine, the American Board of Electrodiagnostic Medicine, the Society for Neuroscience, and the American Society for Neurochemistry.
+He is licensed in Missouri, Kansas, North Carolina, and California.

 Dr. Moreng received his bachelor’s and master’s degrees from Texas A & M University and his medical degree from the University of Minnesota.
 Moreng completed an internship in internal medicine at Parkland Memorial Hospital of the University of Texas Southwestern Medical School at Dallas and a residency in neurology at Hermann Hospital of the University of Texas Medical School at Houston.
 Moreng also completed a one-year fellowship in neuroimaging at the Southwest Michigan M.R.I.
 Center of the Kalamazoo Neurologic Institute.
 Moreng has been the director of the Imaging Center for Consultants in Neurology since 1983.

-Professional Affiliations: American Medical Association, Metropolitan Medical Society, American Society for Neuroimaging, American Academy of Neurology Board.
-Certifications National Board of Medical Examiners Board, eligible for the American Board of Psychiatry & Neurology.
+Professional Affiliations: American Medical Association, Metropolitan Medical Society, American Society for Neuroimaging, American Academy of Neurology.
 Licensure: Missouri and Kansas.

 Clinical nurse specialist Doug Schell joined the institute in 2000.
 He has been studying and treating disorders of the mind and brain since receiving his bachelor’s degree in psychology from the University of Kansas in 1989.
 After earning his master’s degree in nursing from the University of Texas at Austin, Schell went on to in critical care, mental health, social work, and nursing education.
 Schell is interested in multiple sclerosis care and is a Multiple Sclerosis Certified Nurse and a member of the International Organization of Multiple Sclerosis Nurses.